chideraani/diabetes_predict/README.md

 # Diabetes Prediction
 Predict whether or not patients have diabetes using machine learning.
+Deploy model using Streamlit.

 ## Dataset
 Data was obtained from Kaggle [here](https://www.kaggle.com/code/vincentlugat/pima-indians-diabetes-eda-prediction-0-906/data).
 The target attribute is the column labeled 'Outcome'.
 Columns in the dataset are explained below: